joshuawillman/Photo-Editor/README.md

 # Photo Editor
-Photo Editor using Python and PyQt5
+Photo Editor using Python and PyQt6 (Updating the project from PyQt5)

-This is currently a project to create a photo editor with Python, PyQt5 and eventually OpenCV.
+This is currently a project to create a photo editor with Python, PyQt6.
-(Also part of 100 Days of Code Challenge.)

 Follow me on Twitter for updates about this and other projects.
 [![alt text][1.1]][1]